armcknight/armcknight.com/blog/_posts/2024-06-10-wwdc-2024-first-impressions.md

 - Predictive Completion: GitHub Copilot in Xcode.
 I like the way ⌥ works with the predictions to choose different things
 - Swift Assist is a leap beyond copilot-style programming
     - This is something I've been dreaming of for a long time!
-I first wrote about it in "Metaprogramming" in https://armcknight.com/blog/2018/02/07/programming-20-years-in.html#metaprogramming but I've definitely thought about it much longer.
+I first wrote about it in "Metaprogramming" in [Programming: 20 Years In - Metaprogramming](https://armcknight.com/blog/2018/02/07/programming-20-years-in.html#metaprogramming) but I've definitely thought about it much longer.
 Can't wait to try this!

 ## Swift Testing